 Switzerland is often perceived as a very expensive country and accessible only to wealthy individuals and large companies.
-However, the overall cost of living and doing business in Switzerland compares very favorably with Germany, France, the Netherlands or the US, for example.
+However, the overall cost of living and doing business in Switzerland compares very favorably with Germany, France, the Netherlands, and the USA, for example.

 For more information on the process of moving to Switzerland, download the detailed Swiss Relocation Guide.